hoangduytran/blender-manual/manual/editors/nla/editing/strip.rst

    :Editor:    Nonlinear Animation
    :Menu:      :menuselection:`Strip --> Start Tweaking Strips Actions (Lower Stack)`

-The contents of Action strips can be edited, but you must be in *Tweak Mode* to do so.
+Enters Tweak Mode for the selected strip's action, making its keyframes available for editing.
-The keyframes of the action can then be edited in the Dope Sheet.
+Mutes any tracks above the current one so that they don't influence the animation while making changes.

-When you finished editing the strip, simply go to :menuselection:`Strip --> Stop Tweaking Strips Actions`
+When you're done, click :menuselection:`Strip --> Stop Tweaking Strips Actions` or press :kbd:`Tab`.